 Unfortunately, the Honduras economy is doing poorly.
 Many have no work and money is tight.
 But while Honduras has many problems, including a President and First Lady who have both tested positive for COVID-19, the congregation of San Juan Evangelista has not had anyone test positive, nor have they lost anyone due to the pandemic.
 They have been blessed in many ways and are very thankful for their long relationship between their parish and St. Paul’s.

 ~Hugh Harvey, July 17, 2020

 Usually twice a year since the 1950s, St. Paul’s stages a grand “resale store,” raising approximately $12,000 annually to support our Outreach ministries.
 Proceeds are distributed to charities in alignment with the Millennium Development Goals.

-This beloved annual fundraiser is a formal tea featuring a delicious assortment of sweet and savory delicacies, plus much more.
+This beloved annual fundraiser is a formal tea featuring a delicious assortment of sweet and savory delicacies, plus much more and benefits Contra Costa charities.
 We serve approximately 160 people in a festive setting in the Parish Hall while local merchants and parishioners donate new items for an energetic raffle and auction.
-This year, the Valentine Tea is on Saturday, February 8, so prepare to don your high hats and join the fun!
+This year, the Valentine Tea is on Saturday, February 11, so prepare to don your high hats and join the fun!
 Doors open at 2:00 pm and tea begins at 3:00 pm.
-Tickets go on sale Sunday, January 26 at 8:00 am. $40/ticket; $320/table.
+Tickets go on sale Sunday, January 22 at the St. Paul’s Annual Meeting. $45/ticket.

 Warm Winter Nights